Social Media

 You may reach out to and collaborate with them to advertise your brand and products.
 The reviews posted by journalists can significantly impact your target audience, as well as your company's success.

-Both B2B and B2C companies can benefit from working with journalists to advertise their products and brands in an authentic and organic way.
+Both B2B and B2C companies can benefit from working with journalists to advertise their products and brands authentically and organically.

 13. Gamers